SlugBot/web/patch_notes.md

 ## 17th September 2020
 ### Updates
   - Decreased levelup durations to give people more levels to play with.
+  - `!streamer list` can now be used by all members instead of just bot admins.

 ### Bug Fixes
   - Fixed bug with concealError not properly uncovering process properties.